 Westleton Heath Pit CGS - Norwich Crag sand and gravel ('Westleton Beds') exposures on open access land in the RSPB reserve.

-Dunwich Heath Cliff RIGS shows Norwich Crag sand and gravel ('Westleton Beds').
+Dunwich Heath Cliff CGS shows Norwich Crag sand and gravel ('Westleton Beds').

 Cromer Forest Bed

 Kessingland - Pakefield SSSI - the Cromer Forest Bed is exposed in the foot of the cliffs south of Lowestoft.

 Thorpeness Cliff CGS - the most southerly exposure of glacial till in the cliffs of East Anglia.